The League of Extraordinary Gentlemen, Volume IV: The Tempest: Plot

-Meanwhile, Mina and Jack arrive at the Blazing World, which they learn is slowly rebuilding with all its inhabitants restored thanks to Prospero, who manages to erase the nuclear blast from existence.
-After watching a play detailing the League's founding with disturbing implications, the two meet former English queen the half Faerie Gloriana, who commissioned the League's founding.
+Meanwhile, Mina and Jack arrive at the Blazing World, which is slowly being rebuilt, with all its inhabitants restored thanks to Prospero, who manages to reverse the nuclear blast to the instant it detonates, and then sends it to MI5 headquarters.
+After watching a play detailing the League's founding with disturbing implications, the two meet former English queen the half-Faerie Gloriana, who commissioned the League's founding.
 The two reveal that everything the League has done over the centuries have been part of a plot by them to eventually unleash magical beings on the human world in revenge for driving them underground.
 Unable to stop them, the two flee in what Mina thinks is the Nautilus.

 With the world being slowly overtaken by magical beings, the very catastrophe Satin tried to stop, the League and its allies choose to flee into space aboard the true Nautilus, a spaceship.
-Though they intend to survive off the lunar colonies, this plan's ruined when they find the moon, Venus, and Mars slowly being conquered by Amazon forces who Mina admits she previously provided a means of breeding with James Moriarty's corpse, possibly another part of Prospero's plan.
+Though they intend to survive off the lunar colonies, this plan is ruined when they find the Moon, Venus, and Mars slowly being conquered by Amazon forces who Mina admits she previously provided a means of breeding with James Moriarty's corpse, possibly another part of Prospero's plan.

 The Nautilus passes through the asteroid belt to colonize parts unknown.
-During Captain Universe and Electrogirl's wedding, Emma encounters a still alive Bond, who she incapacitates and kills.
+During Captain Universe and Electrogirl's wedding, Emma encounters a still-alive Bond, who she incapacitates and kills.
 Everyone eventually settles elsewhere, Universe manages to create a new fire of youth, and a century later, Mina shares a dance with a cloned Edward Hyde.